-Department of therapy, infectious disease and dermatology postgraduate education
+Department of therapy, infectious disease and dermatology of postgraduate education

 The main goal of these projects was to test the knowledge and competence of graduates.
-For this purpose, three stations were formed: emergency care, work with a standardized patient (their role was performed by postgraduate students, clinical residents, senior laboratory assistants of the department and participants of the scientific community) in the clinic of internal diseases, and a case study on infectious diseases.
+For this purpose, three stations were formed: emergency care, working with a standardized patient in specialty of internal diseases, and a case study on infectious diseases.
+A standardized patients role was performed by postgraduate students, clinical residents, senior laboratory assistants of the Department and participants of the scientific community

 An assessment scale for each skill was developed.
 At each station, scores were set for a certain number of criteria from 3 to 0.
 The maximum number of points was 48.

 Examiners and medical interns noted the high quality of the pilot project preparation, the considerable practical orientation of the tasks, and the need for a broad introduction of exams in the proposed form.

 The pictures show different years of state certification at the Department of Therapy, Infectious Diseases and Dermatovenereology Postgraduate Education